 … and out of the house:

 It was NOT a pretty day.
-In fact, I almost froze to death on the short walk between the car and our destination, which, as I said, was a local bar/restaurant, where we were meeting up with friends, to have some friends and listen to some live music:
+In fact, I almost froze to death on the short walk between the car and our destination, which, as I said, was a local bar/restaurant, where we were meeting up with friends, to have some lunch and listen to some live music:

 The band were awesome, and we had a great time catching up with friends – who, of course, I didn’t take any photos of because